 Following are several specific types of folks who should not count on receiving benefits.

 To receive Social Security retirement benefits, most people need to accumulate at least 40 “credits” during their working lifetime, according to the U.S. Social Security Administration (SSA).

 Currently, you can earn up to four credits per year if you work and pay Social Security taxes.

-So it’s perhaps no surprise that people who didn’t work enough to qualify for benefits, and immigrants who arrived in the U.S. late in life and didn’t work enough to qualify, make up more than 80% of the people who have never received benefits, SSA data shows.
+So, it’s perhaps no surprise that people who didn’t work enough to qualify for benefits — including immigrants who arrived in the U.S. late in life — make up more than 80% of the people who have never received benefits, SSA data shows.

 2. Noncovered workers